Indre-V/blossom-therapy/README.md

 [Deployed Link](https://blossom-therapy-2570b72f9ee9.herokuapp.com/)

 This website is aimed as a comprehensive gardening blog designed for both novice and experienced gardeners.
 Blossom Therapy Insights offers a wealth of information through its post section, called Insights, where users can find expert advice, detailed guides, and inspiring stories about all things gardening.
-In addition to the rich content provided in the Insights section, the blog also features a Developer Profile.
-This  showcases the profile of the developer behind Blossom Therapy Insights, allowing visitors to learn more about expertise, view portfolio, and connect with the developer.
 With a focus on delivering high-quality content and fostering a community of garden enthusiasts, Blossom Therapy Insights is your go-to resource for cultivating a thriving garden.

 # Contents